 Presa De Canario

 Presa Canarios also carry the brindle gene.
 They are part of the mastiff family and carry some of the same genetic traits that other Molosser dogs do.
 The breed is Spanish, and it comes from the island of Gran Canaria.
 They are large pups, like other breeds coming from the same line.

 The Presa Canario is also known as the Canary Mastiff and is part of the mastiff family from the ancient Molosser type dog breed.
 They were originally bred to work with livestock.
-They can be a challenging breed to manage for first time dog owners, so it’s recommended that you start training early and often if you adopt one of these colorful pups.
+They can be a challenging breed to manage for first-time dog owners, so it’s recommended that you start training early and often if you adopt one of these colorful pups.

 The Mountain Cur is also known for having a beautiful brindle coloring.
 The mountain cur is a member of the hound group, and they are easily trained and make great family companions.
-Their beautiful brindle coats make them sought after, and they are great hunting dogs.
+Their beautiful coats make them sought after, and they are great hunting dogs.

 Mountain curs are great with kids if socialized properly.
 They will defend their home and family to the death if they feel threatened, making them an extremely loyal dog breed.
 If they do not get enough exercise, they can become destructive, so make sure to have plenty of energy outlets for your pup!
 The Mountain Cur above is considered a brown brindle.

 Anatolians are known to be protectors and are dedicated to their families.
 They are reserved with strangers, making them ideal guardians.
 Because they are headstrong, you’ll need to brush up on your training skills if you plan to own one of these dominant pups.

 The American bulldog is a breed that’s descended from the old English bulldog.
 Like English Bulldogs, they carry the brindle color gene because they are from the same family of dogs.
 They are strong and durable dogs, mostly used for farming, show and sports.